 In this digitised environment, Hard Drive Damage, Data Loss, and Data Recovery are some of the keywords.
 Several reasons back the loss or damage circumstance.
-Among those extensive options, Bad Sectors is also one of the reason of Hard Drive Failure.
+Among those extensive options, Bad Sectors is also one of the reasons for Hard Drive Failure.

 Hence, take a look at the Bad Sectors in more detail.